 Bruichladdich Distillery

-From the day we descended on Islay nearly everyone brought up the Bruichladdich day.
+From the day we descended on Islay, nearly everyone brought up the Bruichladdich day.
 This re-imagined Victorian distillery produces wonderful classic whisky packaged in turquoise bottles with heavy modern lettering – a departure from tradition.

 For their distillery day, Bruichladdich hosts a festival called Rock’Ndall.
-People lined up a hill early in the morning and most of them stayed till the end despite the rain.
+People lined up on a hill early in the morning, and most of them stayed till the end despite the rain.
 This distillery day is a full-fledged music festival with plenty of food and drinks to go around.
 Employees were also offering free tours on the hour.

 Caol Ila Distillery

-Caol Ila day in 2022 took place in a city square because they were still working on finishing up the new property.
+Caol Ila Day in 2022 took place in a city square because they were still working on finishing up the new property.
 If you visit this year you are certainly in for a special treat because this will be their first ever Fèis Ìle in the new space.
 Personally, I am quite curious about all the events that will unfold at Caol Ila this time around.

 The event itself is another fun occurrence.
 There were multiple food vendors, a craft market, a Caol Ila cocktail bar, and a few special event spaces.
 My favourite event on this day was hosted by the same dynamic duo as the Lagavulin walk.
 Ervin and Ewan hosted us for a relaxing tasting titled “Scotch and Vinyl” during which a small group of people nestled in beanbag chairs and chilled out to classic records matched to classic releases.